qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ### Bullet 8: Qubit resetting

-If a back-end opts into supporting this feature, then we can allow for an instruction to reset qubits back to the |0> state to be defined in the instruction set.
+If a backend opts into supporting this feature, then we can allow for an instruction to reset qubits back to the |0> state to be defined in the instruction set.
 This can be illustrated by the following program: